Deep ReLU Networks Preserve Expected Length

 \section{Experimental Details}

 For all experiments, weights were initialized from i.i.d.~normal distributions with variance $2/\text{fan-in}$ and bias variance $0.1$.
-For Figures 4 and 5, which involved training on the MNIST dataset, networks were trained using the Adam optimizer with learning rate $0.001$ and batch size $128$.

 We run several experiments that involve computing the length distortion of a given line segment in $\mathbb{R}^{n_0}$.
-We remark on how this was done, for which we rely on the notion of linear regions and bent hyperplanes associated with ReLU networks, explored in \cite{telgarsky2015representation, hanin2019deep}.
+We remark on how this was done, for which we rely on the notion of linear regions and bent hyperplanes associated with ReLU networks, explored in \cite{hanin2019deep, telgarsky2015representation}.
 Specifically, ReLU networks partition input space into a collection of convex polytopes, which we call linear regions, as (generically) distinct linear functions are defined on each region corresponding to a different subset of the hidden neurons being activated (where a neuron is activated if its pre-activation is nonnegative).
 The boundaries of these linear regions are given by sets of points for which a particular neuron has preactivation equal to $0$.